PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 You can follow a real example of agent run [at this link](https://predibench.com/decision/gpt-5/42659/2025-09-17).

-Each market has two mutually exclusive, discrete outcomes : an overwhelming majority of outcome couples are Yes vs No, but sometimes it varies, such as two opponents of a sports match.
-Let us place ourselves in the “Yes vs No” choice.
+Each market has two mutually exclusive, discrete outcomes.
+An overwhelming majority of outcome couples are "Yes vs No", exceptions being for instance the two opponents of a sports match.
+Let us place ourselves in the “Yes vs No” alternative.

 Placing a negative bet means that the agents bet the sum of money on the negative outcome.
 Some bets can have outsized returns : for instance, if the “Yes” on an event is priced at 91% and the agent bets against the market, effectively buying the same amount of “no shares”, the upside is huge : for instance, the “Yes” market price dropping to 73% would triple the stake.